 The Partitioning solver does not partition models, that is it does not split a model into separate subsystems for multicore processing.
 To learn how to partition a Simscape model, see Partition a Model.

-To use the Partitioning solver, open the Solver Configuration block dialog box and:
+To use the Partitioning solver, open the Solver Configuration block settings and:

 Select the Use local solver check box.

 Clear the Start simulation from steady state check box.

 Set the Equation formulation parameter to

 For real-time simulation, also select the Use fixed-cost runtime consistency iterations check box.
 For more information, see Make Your Model Real-Time Viable.